 Adequate light and a good image sensor is required!

 To achieve high frame rates, very short exposure times are required.
 These short exposures do not allow much time for light to hit the image sensor.
 In turn to overcome this, you need a strong light source and pixels that are very sensitive.
 High speed Machine vision image sensors such as the Alexima AM41 and ON Semi LUPA3000 found in the Mikrotron EoSens 3CXP and EoSEns 4CXP cameras respectively solve this problem.

 Image storage and an adequate computer is required for machine vision camera event capture.

 The camera serves its function to capture frames, but typically with “event capture” applications, we need to save the data for playback at a slower frame rate.
 In many cases, this requires adequate computer processing power, memory and solid state drives (SSD’s).
-Depending on the application, computing systems with added features such as IO, encoder inputs, serial communication and Power over Ethernet (PoE) ports maybe required. <link last sentence to Neousys> .
+Depending on the application, computing systems with added features such as IO, encoder inputs, serial communication and Power over Ethernet (PoE) ports may be required.

 High speed image recording software is needed.